SomdattaNag/Security-Screening-System/learn.md

     1. Threat Alarm: If a known individual is detected.
     2. Safe Alarm: If no match is found.
 5. Email and SMS notifications sent to authorities with suspect details when a threat is detected.
+6. If a match is found, the individual's image is automatically logged in the system for future verification and other legal procedures.
-6. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).
+7. Modular and extendable prototype suitable for further integrations (IoT hardware, GUI, etc.).

 # Usage Instructions

 1. The system uses your webcam to detect and analyze faces.
 2. It continuously compares detected faces to the dataset.
 3. On identification:
-4. Threat detected → Threat alarm triggers + Email & SMS sent.
+4. Threat detected → Threat alarm triggers + Email & SMS sent + image logged in.
 5. No match found → Safe alarm triggers.
 6. Press 'q' or close the webcam window to exit.